-Italian provides students with opportunity to reflect on their understanding of the Italian language and the communities that use it, while also assisting in the effective negotiation of experiences and meaning across cultures and languages.
-Students participate in a range of interactions in which they exchange meaning, develop intercultural understanding and become active participants understanding in and constructing written, spoken and visual texts.
+Italian provides students with the opportunity to reflect on their understanding of the Italian language and the communities that use it, while also assisting in the effective negotiation of experiences and meaning across cultures and languages.
+Students participate in a range of interactions in which they exchange intercultural meaning, develop understanding and become active participants in understanding and constructing written, spoken and visual texts.